JamieH01/JamiesMiscLibrary/docs.md

 ## array2d!
 Initializes an Array2d type.
 Read more on them in the 'Structs' section.
-Takes a width, height, and default value + type, along with an optional bool for whether a lookup-table should be written (generally should).
+Takes a width, height, and default value + type.
 Can also create an Array2d from a regular vector with a semicolon.

 ```
 //array2d!(width, height, type, default)
 let table_a = array2d!(50, 50, u32, 15);
-let table_b = array2d!(15, 10; vector ? true);
+let table_b = array2d!(15, 10; vector);
 ```

 ## point!